 This facility is based on the bioinformatics tools and curation efforts associated to the CAZy database, updated by the Glycogenomics team since its launch in September 1998.

 This facility analyzes genomes and metagenomic datasets in order to identify the encoded enzymes for the assembly and breakdown of complex carbohydrates.
 The enzymes currently covered in our analyses include the glycoside hydrolases, glycosyltransferases, polysaccharide lyases, carbohydrate esterases, and auxiliary redox proteins such as lytic polysaccharide mono-oxygenases).
+We offer several levels of analysis ranging from automatic analysis to manual curation.

 Academic and private companies